intel/rmd/docs/UserGuide.md

 Comments of the directives in the above conf:

+* rdt: section for RDT related params like desired MBA mode of operation
 * OSGroup: cache ways reserved for operating system usage.
 * InfraGroup: infrastructure tasks group, user can specify task binary name the cache ways will be shared with other workloads